 - 1. Demonstrate the competencies necessary to work in a controlled environment agriculture sector. - 2.
-Identify the need for sustainability in traditional and non-traditional agribusinesses.
+Identify the need for sustainability in traditional and non-traditional agribusinesses. - 3.
+Demonstrate an introductory knowledge of the skills common to the contemporary business environment.

 - Matriculate into the program. - Satisfactorily complete all degree requirements.